opfab/operatorfabric-core/README.md

 These variables are loaded by bin/load_environment_light.sh bin/load_environment_ramdisk.sh

-* OF_HOME: Operator Fabric root dir
+* OF_HOME: OperatorFabric root dir
-* OF_CORE: Operator Fabric business services subroot dir
+* OF_CORE: OperatorFabric business services subroot dir
-* OF_INFRA: Operator Fabric infrastructure services subroot dir
+* OF_INFRA: OperatorFabric infrastructure services subroot dir
-* OF_CLIENT: Operator Fabric client data definition subroot dir
+* OF_CLIENT: OperatorFabric client data definition subroot dir
-* OF_TOOLS: Operator Fabric tooling libraries subroot dir
+* OF_TOOLS: OperatorFabric tooling libraries subroot dir

 Additionally, you may want to configure the following variables